pragmatic-objects/site/_chapters/006_design_core_principles.md

 Once upon a time Robert C. Martin introduced a fascinating set of [principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) and [metrics](https://linux.ime.usp.br/~joaomm/mac499/arquivos/referencias/oodmetrics.pdf) for object oriented design.
 I recommend you to read them.

 The principles I will present here are refined and generalized version of principles, presented by Uncle Bob.
+Four principles, presented below, are aggregated version of stable dependencies, stable abstractions, dependencies inversion principles and definition of main sequence zone, reformulated in a way to be easily applicable for reasoning on any piece of code, that may be reused and depend on something.

 ## Theory